8 Top National Parks to Visit in the USA

 California is one of the action-packed states of the US.
 You get to enjoy the sun while you’re at massive beaches.
 There are also two of the oldest parks located here.
 These parks contain the most significant and oldest tree, such as the 3,200 years old sequoia tree, which makes for an impressive sight.

 If you wish to visit Kings Canyon, it is a little out of Los Angeles.
 The best time to visit these parks is in the summer since they both have beautiful trails and long hiking trails for you to explore.
 However, suppose you happen to be in California in the winters.
 In that case, the parks usually have limited access, and the hiking trails are closed off for public safety.
+You can instead choose to spend your winter whale watching Los Angeles.

 6. Yosemite National Park